-After passing Hope Bay we arrive at a small community, which although its nickname is “Little Scotland”, its official name is taken from that of an English baron.
+After passing Hope Bay you will reach a small community, which although its nickname is “Little Scotland”, its official name is taken from that of an English baron.
 Barrow Bay is named after Sir John Barrow, who not only served as England’s Secretary of the Admiralty but was also the founder of the Royal Geographical Society.

 The site of the community is also geographically unique.
 Barrow Bay is situated between Cape Dundas and Gun Point which protrude into Georgian Bay.
-What makes this location so unique is that another body of water is located almost immediately adjacent to Georgian Bay.
+This is not unique in geographical terms.
+But, what is unusual is that another body of water is located almost immediately adjacent to Georgian Bay.
 Little Lake was created by a narrow rocky spit of land separating it from Georgian Bay.

 Judge’s Creek flows from the hinterland of the peninsula into Little Lake and on into Georgian Bay.
-This creek is named after Patrick Judge, one of the first settlers in the area, who acquired the lands surrounding the lake and the creek in the 1870s.
-In 1874 Judge built a sawmill, which was one of the first commercial enterprises in Eastnor Township.
-Later another sawmill, the Barrow Bay Lumber Company, was erected on the rocky spit which separates Little Lake from Georgian Bay.
+This creek is named after Patrick Judge, one of the first settlers in the area.
+Judge acquired the lands surrounding the lake and the creek in the 1870s.
+In 1874 he built one of the first commercial enterprises in Eastnor Township, a sawmill.
+Later the Barrow Bay Lumber Company erected another sawmill on the rocky spit which separates Little Lake from Georgian Bay.
 The company used Little Lake as a storehouse for the logs which had been floated down Judge’s Creek, until they could be used or shipped elsewhere.
 Forest products were shipped to many Great Lakes destinations such as Detroit and Chicago.

 The Barrow Bay Lumber Company contributed substantially to the development of the community.
 In 1877 a grist mill was erected above the falls on the creek.
-In the 1930s the owner of the grist mill at that time, Clark Sensabaugh, built a dam below the falls and installed an electoral system which provided the power for the nearby community of Lion’s Head.
+In the 1930s Clark Sensabaugh, the owner of the grist mill built a dam below the falls and installed an electoral system which provided the power for the nearby community of Lion’s Head.
 A hotel and a general store were also opened.
 To provide housing for its employees, the company built houses along Bruce County Road #9 through Barrow Bay.
 They were painted red and were known in the area as the “Red Houses”.
 A boarding house was also erected.

-Around the turn of the century, a butter and cheese factory were built in the community.
+Around the turn of the century, a butter and cheese factory was built in the community.
 Unfortunately, its life span was short and very few records of its activities have survived.